dequbed/draft-reitzenstein-tls-krbpsk/draft-reitzenstein-tls-krbpsk.md

 --- abstract

-This document specifies a TLS PSK key exchange mode using the Kerberos V5 Network Authentication Service ({{RFC4120}}).
+This document specifies a TLS PSK key establishment mode using the Kerberos V5 Network Authentication Service ({{RFC4120}}).

 This allows combining the TLS encryption state machine with the key exchange abilities of Kerberos.